jczechowicz/ai-sustainability-mapping-governance-strategies_thesis-project/README.md

-# RUG, MA Digital Humanities Thesis Project: Mapping Governance Strategies for AI Sustainability – An Analysis of Regulatory Frameworks
+# Mapping Governance Strategies for AI Sustainability: An Analysis of Regulatory Frameworks

 ## Description:
 This is a README file for the repository of the Thesis project “Mapping Governance Strategies for AI Sustainability: An Analysis of Regulatory Frameworks”.
 This thesis was written to complete the Master's Program in Digital Humanities at the University of Groningen.